-The Fund may, as a temporary defensive measure, invest without limitation, in short-term debt securities and money market securities with a rating of A2-P2 or higher.
+The Fund may, as a temporary defensive measure, invest without limitation in short-term debt securities and money market securities with a rating of A2-P2 (or determined by the Adviser to be of similar credit quality) or higher.

 In order to have funds available for redemption and investment opportunities, the Fund may also hold a portion of its assets in cash or U.S. short-term money market instruments.
 Certificates of deposit purchased by the Fund will be those of U.S. banks having total assets at the time of purchase in excess of \$1 billion, and bankers' acceptances purchased by the Fund will be guaranteed by U.S. banks having total assets at the time of purchase in excess of \$1 billion.
-The Fund anticipates that not more than 10% of its total assets will be so invested or held in cash at any given time, except when the Fund is in a temporary defensive posture.
+The Fund anticipates that not more than 10% of its total assets will be invested or held in cash at any given time, except when the Fund is in a temporary defensive posture.